Privacy notice.

 About this notice

-Chat Compliance provides governed WhatsApp groups to UK charities and care providers, with every message captured to a UK-hosted, tamper-evident archive.
-Because we operate at the intersection of a public marketing site, a SaaS product, and a regulated communications service, the relationships we have with personal data are not all the same.
+ComplyChat keeps a record of the work conversations of UK schools, charities and care providers in their own Microsoft 365.
+Conversations are captured from more than one place – our own secure web space (including an SMS-verified web room) and Microsoft Teams – and each governed message is captured on the server, not on any participant's device, and delivered into a record held in the customer's own Microsoft 365 tenant.
+Because we operate at the meeting point of a public marketing site, a software product, and a regulated communications service, the relationships we have with personal data are not all the same.
 This notice covers all of them.

 We have written this notice to be intelligible to a Data Protection Officer, a trustee, and an ordinary reader.
 Where we draw distinctions that have legal weight – between controller and processor, between operational data and content, between what we can and cannot reach – we have flagged them in plain language.
 If anything here is unclear, the contact details in section 20 are real and monitored.